getAlby/hub/scripts/linux-x86_64/phoenixd/README.md

     $ wget https://raw.githubusercontent.com/getAlby/nostr-wallet-connect-next/master/scripts/linux-x86_64/phoenixd/docker-compose.yml
     $ docker-compose up

+It will run on localhost:8080 by default.
+You can configure the port by editing the docker-compose.yml file.

 ### Backup

 Make sure to backup the `albyhub-phoenixd` which is used as volume for albyhub and phoenixd data files.